|Relationship to me:||Mother||Gen -1|

 In August 1944, my sister Daphne was born in Salisbury hospital while Margaret and Henry were living at Halstock.
 Margaret subsequently moved to Ringwood when Henry was posted to Brussels (and subsequently Germany) in January 1945.

-(Sadly my notes end in mid-sentence at this point, and I have rely on my own memory and knowledge for the rest of Margaret's story).
+(The above is based on notes taken during a conversation with my father in 1987.
+They end in mid-sentence at this point, so I've had to rely on my own memory for the rest of Margaret's story).

-After occasion home-leaves (during one of which, I was conceived) Henry finally returned from Germany in March 1946 at the invitation of Major General Geoffrey Cheetham, Director-General of the Ordnance Survey.
-He was posted to Chessington in Surrey, south of London, and my parents rented a house in Ashtead nearby.
+After occasional home-leaves (during one of which, I was conceived) Henry finally returned from Germany in March 1946 at the invitation of Major General Geoffrey Cheetham, Director-General of the Ordnance Survey.
+He was posted to Chessington in Surrey, south of London, and my parents rented a house in nearby Ashtead.
 It was while living there that I was born in Epsom Hospital in August 1946.

 It was often said that Margaret was very brave to have had two more children following the warning she was given after Jane's birth.
 She knew however, that Jane did not have long to live, so she and Henry made a calculated decision to risk starting a new family while they were still young enough to do so.
 Henry was 45 when I was born, and Margaret 39.